-We understand that you might have questions about these results, and your assigned CalPERS actuary whose signature is on the valuation report is available to discuss.
+We understand that you might have questions about these results, and the plan actuary whose signature is on the valuation report is available to discuss.
 If you have other questions, you may call the Customer Contact Center at (888)-CalPERS or (888-225-7377).